massilva/8puzzle/README.md

 8 Puzzle
 =======

-This aplication is a work from the discipline of Artificial Intelligence from Federal University of Bahia.
+This aplication is a work from the discipline of Artificial Intelligence at the Federal University of Bahia.